donfiguerres/COVID-19-Tracker-PH/README.md

 # COVID-19 Tracker Philippines

-This script downloads the data from the [DOH Data Drop](https://drive.google.com/drive/folders/1ZPPcVU4M7T-dtRyUceb0pMAd8ickYf8o) and generates the charts used in the [COVID-19 Tracker PH](https://donfiguerres.github.io/COVID-19-PH/COVID-19-Tracker-PH.html) page.
+This serves as a supplementary tracker for the [COVID-19 Tracker](https://www.doh.gov.ph/covid19tracker) maintained by the [Department of Health](https://www.doh.gov.ph/).
+The data set used in this tracker are pulled from DOH's [data drop](https://drive.google.com/drive/folders/1ZPPcVU4M7T-dtRyUceb0pMAd8ickYf8o).

+**Disclaimer: I am not affiliated with the DOH or any government agency.
+This is my own personal project.**

 ## Dependencies
 * google-api-client